Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Assumptions

+Testing whether $\bar{L} \le 1/2$ can be done using any of the methods in \cite{stark20,waudby-smithEtal21,stark22} or other valid statistical methods for testing whether the mean of a bounded, nonnegative population is less than a given constant.
 If the hypothesis $\bar{L} \le 1/2$ is rejected for every assorter $A$, the audit can stop: all the original assertions have been confirmed statistically.

-We now construct the canonical mapping $\pi$. \begin{itemize} \item For each CVR ID $\zeta$: \begin{itemize} \item Let $i$ denote the index of the CVR with ID $\zeta$ \item If $\zeta$ appears on exactly one ballot card, let $\pi(i)$ be the index of that card. \item If $\zeta$ appears on more than one card, let $\pi(i)$ be the index of the card in that set that maximizes $B^\pi(b_i, c_i)$, with ties broken arbitrarily. \end{itemize} \item If any ID did not appear on some card, there are leftover IDs and an equal number of leftover cards.
-Let $\pi$ pair their indices arbitrarily. \end{itemize} Now $\pi$ is a 1:1 mapping from CVR indices to card indices, and the assertion $A$ is true iff $\bar{B^\pi} > 1/2$.
+We now construct the canonical mapping $\pi$. \begin{itemize} \item For each CVR ID $\zeta$: \begin{itemize} \item Let $i$ denote the index of the CVR with ID $\zeta$ \item If $\zeta$ appears on exactly one ballot card, let $\pi(i)$ be the index of that card. \item If $\zeta$ appears on more than one card, let $\pi(i)$ be the index of the card in that set that maximizes $B(b_{\pi_i}, c_i)$, with ties broken arbitrarily. \end{itemize} \item If some ID does not appear on any card, there are leftover IDs and an equal number of leftover cards.
+Let $\pi$ pair their indices arbitrarily. \end{itemize} Now $\pi$ is a 1:1 mapping from CVR indices to cards, and the assertion $A$ is true iff $\bar{B}^\pi > 1/2$.

-We now construct a lower bound $L_i \le B^\pi(b_i, c_i)$ that can be calculated using the CVR $c_i$ with ID $\zeta$ and whatever card thesystem retrieves when it is asked for the card imprinted with ID $\zeta$.
+We now construct a lower bound $L_i \le B(b_{\pi_i}, c_i)$ that can be calculated using the CVR $c_i$ with ID $\zeta$ and whatever card the system retrieves (or none at all) when auditors ask for the card imprinted with ID $\zeta$.
 If the system returns a card with the ID $\zeta$, then $\zeta$ was imprinted on at least one card.
-If it was imprinted on \emph{exactly} one card, then the value of the overstatement assorter for that (card, CVR) pair is just $B^\pi(b_i,c_i)$.
-If $\zeta$ was imprinted on more than one card, then the value of the overstatement assorter for that (card, CVR) pair is not larger than $B^\pi(b_i, c_i)$, because $\pi$ was constructed to maximize $B(b_j, c_i)$ across all cards $\{b_j\}$ imprinted with ID $\zeta$.
-Thus, if $i$ is the index of the CVR with ID $\zeta$ and the ID imprinted on the card $b$ that is returned when ID $\zeta$ is requested is indeed $\zeta$, we can take $L_i := B(b, c_i) \le B^\pi(b_i, c_i)$.
+If it was imprinted on \emph{exactly} one card, then the value of the overstatement assorter for that (card, CVR) pair is just $B(b_{\pi_i},c_i)$.
+If $\zeta$ was imprinted on more than one card, then the value of the overstatement assorter for that (card, CVR) pair is not larger than $B(b_{\pi_i}, c_i)$, because $\pi$ was constructed to maximize $B(b_j, c_i)$ across all cards $\{b_j\}$ imprinted with ID $\zeta$.
+Thus, if $i$ is the index of the CVR with ID $\zeta$ and the ID imprinted on the card $b$ that is returned when ID $\zeta$ is requested is indeed $\zeta$, we can take $L_i := B(b, c_i) \le B(b_{\pi_i}, c_i)$.